Skip to main content

 According to the 2022 Annual Warrior Survey, the strongest predictor of poor quality of life is depression.
 Three in every four warriors (74%) report experiencing depression, and 78% report feeling isolated.
 The analysis also shows that social support is associated with lower rates of suicidal thoughts.

-WWP surrounds warriors and families with social support and activities that combine physical health and wellness and mental health.
+WWP surrounds warriors and families with social support and activities that combine physical health and wellness, and mental health.

 “The evidence is irrefutable that physical activity reduces depression, improves mood, lowers stress, and decreases the use of prescription medication,” said James Herrera, vice president of physical health and wellness programs at WWP.

-“Some of our favorite activities to introduce to warriors are mountain biking, snow skiing and snowboarding, archery, rock climbing, and water sports,” Herrera added.
+“Some of our favorite activities to introduce to warriors are mountain biking, snow skiing and snowboarding, archery, rock climbing, and water sports,” James added.
 “Yes, there might be an element of adrenaline associated with those activities, but it’s not necessarily the adrenaline that’s the benefit.
 It’s the heightened state of mindfulness someone can experience.
 Add to that the benefit of finding flow in the outdoors – there’s an abundance of research on what being in nature does for our mental health.”

 The activities listed here are part of WWP programs for post-9/11 warriors and their family members.
 For information, please contact the WWP Resource Center.